munificent/finch/doc/markdown/expressions.markdown

     1 + 2 * 3   // evaluates to 9 in Finch
     1 + (2 * 3) // evaluates to 7

 Because there are no built-in operators, there are no unary operators in Finch.
-Instead, it uses unary message for what would be an unary operator in another language:
+Instead, it uses a unary message for what would be an unary operator in another language:

     :::finch
     // Finch            C/JS/etc.